-The condition of the building when compared to similar buildings of its type and similar age in the immediate area and/or other areas, appears to be in LESS THAN AVERAGE condition with live termites and termite damage found to the property.
+The condition of the building when compared to similar buildings of its type and similar age in the immediate area and/or other areas, appears to be in GOOD condition, however there are concerns to the property that require URGENT attention, such as the damp rising to the subfloor area, mould to the subfloor area, consisting of mould to the ground and the ducts.

-There are a number of defects listed in this report which will require attention to rectify and comply with Australian Standards, to prevent further deterioration / damage to the property as listed in this report.
+There are a number of other defects listed in this report which will require attention to rectify and comply with Australian Standards, to prevent further deterioration / damage to the property as listed in this report.